Homestuck Is Officially Back…as Homestuck^2

 Recent Comments

-- LazerWulf on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 min ago
+- DAVID SERCHAY on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 10 mins ago

-- Custom Boxes Wholesale on Lies on Toast: The Fantasy of Mad Men 13 mins ago

-- Lyadh on Malazan Re-read of the Fallen: Reaper’s Gale, Chapter Twelve 25 mins ago

-- jlhanke on Good News, Ewoks!
-The Death Star II Didn’t Crash On Your Moon!
-29 mins ago
+- Hdhdgd on The CW Gives Batwoman a Full Season 59 mins ago

-- princessroxana on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 39 mins ago
+- krad on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 hour ago

-- illrede on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 43 mins ago
+- krad on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 hour ago

-- Sybylla on The Bodies of the Girls Who Made Me: On Fanfic and Storytelling 54 mins ago

-- dreamchaser on The Evolution of Dragons in Western Literature: A History 1 hour ago

-- Luis chamba on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 hour ago
+- Paladin Burke on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 hour ago

-- Brian MacDonald on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 hour ago
+- Paladin Burke on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 1 hour ago

+- BrendaA on “Whatever’s going on with you, I hope you figure it out” — Spider-Man: Homecoming 2 hours ago

+- Felix on Freeform Has Cancelled Marvel’s Cloak and Dagger 2 hours ago